The Kransky Sisters

-The Kransky Sisters are an Australian musical comedy trio created, written and performed by Annie Lee (Mourne) and Christine Johnston (Eve) initially with Michele Watt (Arva – 2000 til 2006) and later with Carolyn Johns (Dawn – 2007 onwards).
+The Kransky Sisters are an Australian musical comedy trio created and performed by Annie Lee ("Mourne") and Christine Johnston ("Eve") and also, initially, with Michele Watt ("Arva", 2000 to 2006) and later with Carolyn Johns ("Dawn", 2007 to present).
 They regularly appeared on In Siberia Tonight on SBS Television, The Sideshow with Paul McDermott on ABC Television and had guest appearances on Spicks and Specks and Adam Hills Tonight.

-During their act, the Kransky Sisters tell off-beat, macabre stories accompanied by cover versions of popular songs.
-The fictional sisters live an old-fashioned life style and travel in a 1958 Morris Major between performances.
+During their act, the Kransky Sisters tell off-beat and macabre stories accompanied by cover versions of popular songs.
+The fictional sisters live an old-fashioned lifestyle and travel in a 1958 Morris Major between performances.
 The trio's members play tuba, guitar, musical saw and a 1960s reed keyboard, as well as bizarre instruments such as toilet brushes and kitchen pots.

 History

 The Kransky Sisters were created by Annie Lee and Christine Johnston in Brisbane in 2000.
-Johnston grew up in Geebung, she provides "experimental vocals, including bird calls, and uses her voice as a medium by which visual objects and the subliminal or pedestrian aspects of human experience can be interpreted.
+Johnston grew up in Geebung.
+She provides "experimental vocals, including bird calls, and uses her voice as a medium by which visual objects and the subliminal or pedestrian aspects of human experience can be interpreted.
 In combination with this interest [she] brings to her performances a dramatic visual component and a strong sense of personal style and humour."

-Leah Mercer of RealTime Arts caught their performance of Baggage in November 2005, she described "their earnest delivery and spot-on arrangements mean that the [trio] never descend into cheap parody; they play for laughs but never at their characters’ expense.
-Full of memorable moments (Talking Heads' 'Psycho Killer', complete with yodeling and some wild Salvation Army tambourine moves, tops my list) Baggage unfolds as a series of stories gathered during the Kransky’s recent tour of regional Queensland.
+Leah Mercer of RealTime Arts caught their performance of their Baggage show in November 2005, she described "their earnest delivery and spot-on arrangements mean that the [trio] never descend into cheap parody; they play for laughs but never at their characters' expense.
+Full of memorable moments (Talking Heads' "Psycho Killer", complete with yodeling and some wild Salvation Army tambourine moves, tops my list) Baggage unfolds as a series of stories gathered during the Kransky's recent tour of regional Queensland.
 Continuing that great Australian tradition of the misfit hero."